Uncategorized

 • “Illegal” May Not Mean What You Think

-I first encountered the idea of disruptive empathy through the work of scholars Bashir and Goldberg, whose writing on peacebuilding emphasizes the moral necessity of humanizing those we are taught to fear or dismiss [1].
+I first encountered the concept of disruptive empathy through the work of scholars Bashir and Goldberg, whose writing on peacebuilding emphasizes the moral necessity of humanizing those we are taught to fear or dismiss [1].
 Disruptive empathy names the moment… Continue reading

 “Illegal” May Not Mean What You Think